sd-indic/sd-indic/README.md

 - 👨‍💻 For now all of my projects  are available at my PC

-- 📫 How to reach me : through social media handles.
+- 📫 How to reach me : Through social media handles.

 - 📄 More about me : Optimistic, Fun Loving, Ambitious Guy

-- ⚡ Interests : Playing Carrom, Drawing, Cycling, Listening Music, Gaming, Reading, Watching Movies,...
+- ⚡ Interests :
+- Playing Carrom, Drawing, Cycling, Listening Music, Gaming, Reading, Watching Movies,...

 <h3 align="left">Connect with me:</h3>